AY-T/cv/coding-samples/train-tracking/README.md

 ### Running
 * Runnable with the Windows Command promt / Linux shell.
-* Go to directory "train-tracking" and run the folloing command
+* Go to directory "train-tracking" and run the following command
   - java -jar train-tracking.jar

 ### Compiling